mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 > what does `data[3:3, 4:4]` produce?
 > What about `data[3:3, :]`?

-> ## Check your understanding: plot scaling {.challenge}
->
-> Why do all of our plots stop just short of the upper end of our graph?

-> ## Check your understanding: drawing straight lines {.challenge}
->
-> Why are the vertical lines in our plot of the minimum inflammation per day not perfectly vertical?

 > ## Make your own plot {.challenge}
 >
-> Create a plot showing the standard deviation (`numpy.std`) of the inflammation data for each day across all patients.
+> Create a plot showing the standard deviation (`numpy.std`) of the temperature data for each day across all stations.

 > ## Moving plots around {.challenge}
 >
-> Modify the program to display the three plots on top of one another instead of side by side.
+> Modify the program to display the four plots as a 2x2 grid instead of as a stack.